toddpiltingsrud/gryst/README.md

     group("c.Yo", "v.Infinitive", "i");
 ```

 Next, the Select operation.
 Use this as a way to "compose" the result and add structure to it.
 It takes 2 arguments: a function and an optional ID.
 The select operation iterates through the join map and passes table rows to the function.
-The function slices and dices the row objects passed in.
-The returned result is added to a new table, identified by the optional ID you supplied.
-If an ID isn't specified, gryst creates a unique ID for you.
+The function rearranges row objects passed in.
+The returned result is added to a new table, identified by the optional ID you supplied (if an ID isn't specified, gryst creates one for you).
+Finally, a new join map is created for the table, replacing the old one.
 Supplying your own ID is useful if you wish to keep building out the query, because you don't have to stop with the Select operation.
 You can join more tables, wheres, sorts, etc onto the table you created in your Select operation.
 You can even add more Selects, creating yet more named table instances that can be queried further.
 It all just becomes more grist for the mill.

 ```javascript
 var qry = gryst.